Uncategorized

 Q: What’s the best place to stay in Mexico City?

 A: There are many great hotels and places to stay in Mexico City.
 There are hostels, too.
-I would recommend staying at the Palacio de Iturbide, which has a nice view of the city.
+I recommend staying at the Palacio de Iturbide, which has a nice city view.
 It’s also very affordable.
 There are also a lot of restaurants around the hotel, so you don’t have to go far for food.

 Q: How does it compare with other cities?